Scaling Microservices: Strategies for Handling Growth

 - Auto-Scaling: Implement auto-scaling policies based on metrics like CPU usage, request latency, or custom metrics.
 Cloud providers offer auto-scaling features that automatically adjust the number of instances based on workload.

-- Load Balancing: Distribute incoming traffic across multiple instances of a service to ensure optimal performance and prevent overloading of any single instance.
+- Load Balancing: Distribute incoming traffic across multiple instances of a service to prevent any single instance from being overwhelmed.
 Load balancers can be implemented at various layers, including application, network, and DNS.

 Vertical Scaling